pablodecm/phd_thesis/src/105_chapter_5.md

 rejected, which is
-expected given the previous experimental results, the objective instead becomes the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair productio.
+expected given the previous experimental results, the objective instead becomes the one of setting exclusion upper limits on the signal cross section for a given model including Higgs pair production.
-In either case, we would like to adapt an analysis strategy that maximises the sensitivity to the presence of HH production, which amounts to minimising the Type II error rate for a given fixed Type I error rate in statistical terms.
+In either case, we would like to adopt an analysis strategy that maximises the sensitivity to the presence of HH production, which amounts to minimising the Type II error rate for a given fixed Type I error rate in statistical terms.
 The Type II error rate would in turn depend on the